Strategic Execution vs Performance Management

 The performance management process typically operates on a cycle of goal setting and performance review meetings between managers and their teams.
 The employee is rated and human resources collects the data.
 The performance review process is ideally linked to learning and development plans that are then offered via an LMS and tracked accordingly.

 Strategic execution is how an organisation translates its strategic objectives to the workforce.
 The process is designed to ensure that management is able to track and monitor activity and progress to ensure strategic objectives are completed successfully in the timeframe allotted to them; typically a quarter, half year or financial year.
+Offering popular women’s necklaces such as pendants, chokers and.
+Shop for jewelry in a variety of metals and gemstones to suit any occasion.

 The translation of strategy is often called a ‘cascade’ as it changes form the further it moves away from the board or senior executive level.
 The strategic objectives are translated to supporting goals, departmental targets, team goals and individual tasks.